I make visual theatre, write absorbing stories and produce moving and poltical experiences through performance and participatory arts.

 All of my work is driven by the ambition to articulate stories from the margins and to develop powerful, evocative theatre forms that invite audiences in and surprise their expectations.

 I live in Brighton and my work is influenced by the sense of living on an edge, where the South Downs meet the sea.
+I am a parent and being a mum is now an interwoven part of my practice.

 For a galley of favourite images from recent productions I have worked on please see here.